xajler/blog.metaintellect.com/_posts/2012-10-12-make-powershell-and-git-suck-less-on-windows.markdown

 #### Options Tab

 In `Edit Options` check the `QuickEdit Mode`.
-Quick edit mode enables selecting text from anywhere in _Powershell_ and on single right-click pastes the text where the blinking cursor currently is, similar to _putty_.
+Quick edit mode enables selecting text from anywhere in _Powershell_ and with right-click it will copy the selected content.
+Also with single right-click pastes the text where the blinking cursor currently is, similar to _putty_.

 This option really boosts the productivity in _Powershell_, it is too bad that this is